 Active issues – I’ll mention things I’ve been struggling with throughout the case (hypertension, hypoxemia, etc.), how I’ve been dealing with it, and things which have and have not worked.
 Some examples I’ve recently dealt with include having to bolus albumin and intermittent vasopressors for hypotension, having to start a Cardene infusion for hypertension, more frequent administration of muscle relaxant than usual, and high peak pressures responsive to endotracheal tube suctioning.
 This saves the new provider a lot of time in troubleshooting problems and finding efficacious solutions.
 I make sure all the drugs I pushed (especially narcotics), procedure notes, and other case information are all accurately documented.
 I’ll also mention how the patient was pre-operatively (anxious, calm, altered) and the goals for post-op disposition (PACU, ICU, step-down).

-Typically, a thorough handoff at the end of a shift takes me ~2 minutes and hopefully leaves with the incoming provider with a sense of how the case has been going so far and issues he or she may need to deal with.
+Typically, a thorough handoff at the end of a shift takes me ~2 minutes and hopefully leaves with the incoming provider with a sense of how the case has been going so far and issues they may need to deal with.